sigp/lighthouse/book/src/help_bn.md

         --epochs-per-migration <N>
             The number of epochs to wait between running the migration of data from the hot DB to the cold DB.
-Less frequent runs can be useful for minimizing disk writes [default: 1] --eth1-blocks-per-log-query <BLOCKS>
+Less frequent runs can be useful for minimizing disk writes [default: 1] --epochs-per-state-diff <EPOCHS>
+            Number of epochs between state diffs stored in the database.
+Lower values result in more writes and more data stored, while higher values result in more block replaying and longer load times in case of cache miss.
+            [default: 16]
+        --eth1-blocks-per-log-query <BLOCKS>
             Specifies the number of blocks that a deposit log query should span.
 This will reduce the size of responses from the Eth1 endpoint. [default: 1000]